t2tech-corp/IE7374/project-root/README.md

 compared to the ``merve/poetry`` fine-tuning dataset.
 It implies that the model might be heavily influenced by, or even directly reproducing short phrases or common patterns it encountered during training.

+## Evaluation Statistics and Style Metrics with Random Sampling

+## Lessons Learned
 ---

 ## Summary